 Perhaps the next great innovation hasn’t been invented yet.”

-LG: Describe your transition from being CEO of the PGA of America to President of NBC Sports.
+LG: Describe your transition from being CEO of the PGA of America to Chairman of NBC Sports Group.

 PB: The transition has been very smooth.
 NBC Sports is a well-run business with a deep bench of talented executives and a great culture.
 My role is more of a head coach.
 I am driving collaboration amongst our experienced leadership team, using my previous experience at the PGA of America and CAA to help our business understand how rights holders are thinking about monetizing rights, and helping to build a concise, strategic business plan for long-term continued success.